-This is an Authentic Spanish Tortilla recipe made with gold potatoes, yellow onion, eggs, and lots of olive oil.
+This is a Spanish Tortilla Recipe (Tortilla De Patatas) recipe made with gold potatoes, yellow onion, eggs, and lots of olive oil.

 I lived in Madrid for four years of my life, where I learned the wonders of tapas.
 Being a 14 year old at the time, my favorite was obviously tortilla de patatas.
 Since I grew up Mexican, I always thought tortillas were made out of corn.
 I was wrong!
 Going out in Madrid for some wine and tapas was my favorite thing to do.
 I would always order tortilla and their nicest crusty bread to go with it.

 - Why you will love this Tortilla Española

 - Spanish Omelette Ingredients